ansible/ansible-documentation/docs/docsite/rst/playbook_guide/playbooks_variables.rst

 Interpretable as Boolean
 ------------------------

-We need to use the filter ``| bool`` to interpret these strings values as native booleans in logical expressions.
-Boolean expressions will also work with these values without filter, but interpret them in python style.
+You need to use the ``| bool`` filter to interpret these strings values as native booleans in logical expressions.
+Boolean expressions also work with these values without a filter, but Ansible interprets them in Python style.

 .. table::
    :class: documentation-table